 Candor Arts is thrilled to announce the forthcoming release of Cultura y Communidad, a book compiled by co-founders Lauren M. Pacheco and Peter Kepha with co-organizer Edward 'Magic' Calderon of Slow&Low: Chicago Lowrider Festival.

-Due to release shortly after year's eighth chapter of Slow&Low on September 2, this book will be produced in a hardcover clothbound edition of 200 copies.
+This book has been rescheduled for a Spring 2019 release and will be produced in a hardcover clothbound edition of 200 copies.

 ON Cultura y Communidad: